-We know that Funnel and Cohort analyses are great for learning how users are interacting with your platforms over their entire lifecycle.
+We know that Funnel and Cohort analyses are great for learning how users are interacting with your platforms over their entire user lifecycle.
 Complement your analysis by using Tags to quickly make sense of which segments of users respond to which type of product offerings or channels.

 For example, if you are a high-touch product, like a mobile gaming app, you might have existing journeys to upsell a super-power, level-up, partner ad-campaigns, etc. Different user personas might react to your campaigns differently, and it can become difficult for you to keep track of the multiple data points and campaigns.
 By applying user persona Tags, you can quickly see which persona bought which product, when did they buy it, and using which channel or device.
 By comparing each data set, you can develop a detailed understanding of your customers’ journey.